 Welcome to my homepage!

-I'm also a Stone Scholar in Harvard's Inequality & Social Policy Program, an NSF Graduate Research Fellow, and a Horowitz Foundation Awardee.
+I have also been a Stone Scholar in Harvard's Inequality & Social Policy Program, an NSF Graduate Research Fellow, and a Horowitz Foundation Awardee.

 If you'd like to learn more about me, you can find my CV here.

 If you'd like to connect, shoot me an email at jtebes at nd.edu or find me on Twitter @jonathan_tebes.